-Imagine this: the story you hold of your child is like an expectation setting magician.
-The story unfolds from the labels and language we put on our child.
+Imagine this: the story you hold of your child is like an expectation-setting magician.
+The story unfolds from the labels and language we put on our children.
 Each label brings not only a story, but a connected set of expectations.

 These expectations are like life limiters.
 They define how hard we will work, what we set as goals, who we hang out with, and how much we will stretch ourselves.
 Expectations also stretch into areas of happiness and self-esteem.
 Almost all efforts, as well as the direction of those efforts, are determined by expectations, which are magically set up by the labels and language we use to define our children.

 The story functions like magic, because we rarely explicitly express these limitations, yet they are ‘magically’ embedded in our child’s belief systems.